stra1g/stra1g-tv/README.md

 # 🚀 **STRA1G-TV**

-> That's a project to simulate the a live streaming platform &emsp;
+> This is a project to compose a live streaming platform &emsp;

 ## Setup enviroment variables